stevecaldwell77/PawsX-DynamoDB-DocumentClient/README.md

         },
     );

-Puts or deletes multiple items in one or more tables by delegating to Paws::DynamoDB::BatchWriteItem().
+Puts or deletes multiple items in one or more tables by delegating to [Paws::DynamoDB::BatchWriteItem](https://metacpan.org/pod/Paws::DynamoDB::BatchWriteItem).

 ## delete